 Since year one, all of the fundraising, marketing, programming, and financial decisions have been made by an autonomous, diverse volunteer GCC of about 20-30 graduate students led by a single Chair or two Co-Chairs.
 The majority of GCC members have been PhD and Masters Degree students from the Departments of English and/or Writing & Rhetoric, though other disciplines have been represented.
-Chairs have always been PhD candidates from the Department of English or Writing & Rhetoric, however, for 2015 we are branching out and hoping to make this a truly interdisciplinary conference, led by one Humanities PhD student and one PhD student from any of the STEM fields.
 The faculty, Department Chairs, and Directors of Graduate Study in the English and Writing & Rhetoric Departments also historically provided financial, personnel, and advisory support.
 In 2014, the primary hosts for the conference were URI’s Graduate School and the Division of Research and Economic Development.
 Each year, however, all final decisions about partnerships, funding, support, and conference implementation have been left to the discretion of the GCC under the leadership of the Chair(s) and with the advisement of the Board of Directors.

 New Chairs have traditionally been selected by previous Chairs based on a candidate’s demonstrated interest, past conference experience, and service on the GCC the year prior to their selection.
 Prior conference experience and involvement has always been preferred.
 Traditionally, also, Co-Chairs have mutually decided and agreed to work together based upon shared values, a sense of camaraderie, and a positive working relationship.
 Their ultimate goal has always been to make the conference as positive, inclusive, inviting, intellectually stimulating, and innovative as possible.